Daniel Fitzgerald Gabbett: Contemporary description

-Shortly after his death in 1898, Gabbett was eulogised by the Irish Nationalist journalist Justin McCarthy, M.P.:
+Shortly after his death in 1898, Gabbett was eulogised by the Irish Nationalist journalist Justin McCarthy, MP:

 “I read, the other day, an account of the death of a former Parliamentary colleague, whose name will probably be quite unknown to the American public in general, but of whom I venture to offer a few words of reminiscence.
 I am speaking of Major Daniel Fitzgerald Gabbett, who was in the House of Commons and an Irish Nationalist member several years ago.
 My old friend Gabbett was just such an Irishman as Thackeray would have loved to draw.
 He could tell a rattling good story; he could sing a good song in an exquisite baritone voice; he was fond of giving musical parties at his rooms off Pall Mall; he was full of animal spirits and was never without a joke on his lips.

 He was of the landlord class but unlike most of his class, he became a Nationalist and a follower of Charles Stewart Parnell.
 He was in the House of Commons during the times of the terrible obstruction, when seven or eight of us used to keep the House sitting for days and nights together by our incessant making of speeches and insisting on divisions; and his good spirits helped to keep us alive during many a weary night.
 We take a vote in the House of Commons, as most of your readers know, by passing into the Ay or the No Lobby, according as we are inclined to vote for the motion or against it, and each lobby is a long, spacious room or corridor, the length of the Chamber itself, and inclosing the Chamber on either side.
 At one time, before our numbers grew stronger, and before we had any English supporters, we, the followers of Parnell, used to pass, the whole seven or eight of us, into one lobby, and the entire House of Commons used to stream down the other lobby.
 Then it was that our friend Gabbett's animal spirits shone out.
 He was always the first in our lobby, and he put on the appearance of a man bewildered and affrighted by the pressure of a vast crowd behind him.
 'Keep back, boys,' he used to cry, imploringly, to the six or seven of us; 'don't stifle us!
 Don't keep crushing on us in that sort of way!
 We'll all get through, I assure you, in time, if you'll only have patience; but it will do no good to the cause if we crush each other to death.’

 I could not help feeling a genuine pang of personal regret when I learned that poor Gabbett's jovial, humorous career had come to an end, that he would never sing a song or make a joke on earth any more."